pfdubois/BridgeBidding/source/JS.rst

 version attempts to stop the auction at a low spot.

 That's the old-fashioned Goren jump-shift.
 However, you don't often have such a powerhouse.
-Most of the time when you do, forcing bids can get you where you want to go.
+Most of the time when you do, 2/1 bids can get you where you want to go.
 Thus the utility of the jump-shift came into question.

 Good players remain divided on the issue: weak? strong? or something else?